ItsHarper/nushell.github.io/commands/docs/stor_delete.md

 ## Flags

- -  `--table-name, -t {string}`: name of the table you want to delete or delete from
+ -  `--table-name, -t <string>`: name of the table you want to delete or delete from
- -  `--where-clause, -w {string}`: a sql string to use as a where clause without the WHERE keyword
+ -  `--where-clause, -w <string>`: a sql string to use as a where clause without the WHERE keyword

 ## Input/output types: